Free investment calculators — no signup required

 • Close positions at 50% profit: Taking profits early eliminates Gamma risk on the remaining days.

 • Use the Greeks Calculator: Before entering any trade, check Gamma alongside Theta.
 High Theta with manageable Gamma is the sweet spot for sellers.
+You can also stress-test the trade in our Options Profit Calculator to see how the P&L curve bends as the stock moves.

 Calculate Gamma on Your Position